maxhtx/maxhtx/README.md

 - **Finance**: Financial modeling, Quantitative analysis

 ### Projects
-Here are a few projects I've worked on that showcase my skills and interests:
+Here is my most recent project:

 1. **[Project Name]**
    [Brief description of the project, what technologies were used, and what you accomplished.
 Provide a link to the project repository.]